 Reporting to the United Nations

-- the European Commission,
+- the European Commission

-The annual Work Forum brings together those responsible for implementation and monitoring of the Convention as well as civil society and organisations of persons with disabilities from the EU and its Member States.
+In addition, an annual work forum brings together those responsible for implementing and monitoring the Convention, civil society bodies, and DPOs from the EU and its Member States.

-EU Framework on the implementation of the UNCRPD
+EU framework on the implementation of the UNCRPD